Public broadcasting: Finland

-Yle - The Finnish Broadcasting Company, (pronounced /yle/) or Yleisradio (in Finnish) and Rundradion (in Swedish) is Finland's national public service media company.
+Yle – The Finnish Broadcasting Company, (pronounced /yle/) or Yleisradio (in Finnish) and Rundradion (in Swedish) is Finland's national public service media company.
 Founded in 1926, it is a public limited company majority owned by the Finnish state, employing around 2,800 people.
 Yle is funded by a special Yle tax.
 Yle has four television channels, three television channel slots, six nationwide radio channels and three radio services.

 Yle TV1 is the most viewed TV channel in Finland and Yle Radio Suomi the most popular radio channel.
 Yle was the first of the Nordic public broadcasters to implement the Eurovision's portability regulation on its online media service Yle Areena.
 Yle Areena is the most used streaming service in Finland, beating even Netflix that is the most popular streaming service everywhere else.

 Yle focuses highly on developing its digital services.
 In 2016 a Reuters Institute study of European public service companies show that Yle and BBC are the public service pioneers in digital development and performing the best while introducing innovative digital services in their news operations, developing mobile services and promoting the development of new digital approaches.
 Yle's Voitto robot based on machine learning is the first personal news assistant in the world to give recommendations directly on the lock screen in the Yle NewsWatch application.

 France

-In 1949 Radiodiffusion-télévision française (RTF – French television and radio broadcasting) was created to take over from the earlier Radiodiffusion française responsibility for the operation of the country's three public radio networks and the introduction of a public television service.
-A fourth radio network was added in 1954 and a second television channel in 1963.
+In 1949 Radiodiffusion-Télévision Française (RTF – French television and radio broadcasting) was created to take over from the earlier Radiodiffusion française responsibility for the operation of the country's three public radio networks and the introduction of a public television service.
+RFO and a fourth radio network was added in 1954 and a second television channel in 1963.